 Witchery (1997-present): a Black Metal band from Gothenburg, Sweden.

-he Swedish gothic black metal band Witchery were launched onto the music scene in 1997 featuring mostly members of the recently departed Satanic Slaughter with the membership of Tony "Toxine" (ex-Satanic Slaughter; vocals), Rille "Richard Corpse" (ex-Satanic Slaughter; guitar), Patrik Jensen (of The Haunted/ex-Satanic Slaughter; guitar), Micke "Mique" (ex-Satanic Slaughter; drums) and Sharlee D'Angelo (ex-Mercyful Fate/ex-Sinergy/ex-Illwill/ex-Arch Enemy/ex-Dismember; bass).
+he Swedish black metal band Witchery were launched onto the music scene in 1997 featuring mostly members of the recently departed Satanic Slaughter with the membership of Tony "Toxine" (ex-Satanic Slaughter; vocals), Rille "Richard Corpse" (ex-Satanic Slaughter; guitar), Patrik Jensen (of The Haunted/ex-Satanic Slaughter; guitar), Micke "Mique" (ex-Satanic Slaughter and Freevil; drums) and Sharlee D'Angelo (ex-Mercyful Fate/ex-Sinergy/ex-Illwill/ex-Arch Enemy/ex-Dismember; bass).

 Witchery set themselves up as one of Europe's leading black metal bands (although, it is argued their music also crosses the threshold of the Death and Thrash genres as well).
 They quickly set about making two (and a half) monumental recordings in quick order.
 After Jensen completed recording The Haunted's debut album on the 22nd of Dec.
 1997, he went to Linköping to write the remaining 5 songs for Witchery's upcoming debut.
 That debut, Restless And Dead (1998), was a powerful and basic blast of Thrash and black metal.